nmorey/git-maintain/README.md

 This is a summary of all the settings that can be set in the git config:

 - `maintain.autofetch`: Enable/Disable auto fetching.
-Can be overriden by the --[no-]fetch option on the CLI If unset, autofetch is enabled
+   Can be overriden by the --[no-]fetch option on the CLI.
+   If unset, autofetch is enabled
-- `maintain.branch-format`: Local branch name space that also extracts the version
+- `maintain.branch-format`: Local branch name space that also extracts the version.
    Example: dev\/stable-v([0-9]*) will allow all branch names dev/stable-vXXX/foo to be used against stable branch with version XXX
 - `maintain.stable-branch-format`: Name of the stable branch generated with the version extracted by the `maintain.branch-format` regexp.
    Example: stable-v\1 will track dev/stable-vXXX/foo against <STABLE_REPO>/stable-vXXX
 - `maintain.stable-base-format`: Name of the tag from which the stable branch was forked from generated with the version extracted by the `maintain.branch-format` regexp.
-   Example: v\1 will be mark vXXX has the fork tag for branch <STABLE_REPO>/stable-vXXX and local branch dev/stable-vXXX/foo This settings is only needed when using `git maintain steal` command This rule can be overriden by a specific entry in gitconfig:
+   Example: v\1 will be mark vXXX has the fork tag for branch <STABLE_REPO>/stable-vXXX and local branch dev/stable-vXXX/foo
+   This settings is only needed when using `git maintain steal` command
+   This rule can be overriden by a specific entry in gitconfig:
    `stable-base.dev---stable-vXXX vYY-ZZ`
    As git does not allow `/` in gitconfig they are to be replaced by `---`